vukanoa/Vimrc/README.md

 ### inoremap <C-w> <C-\\><C-o>dB
 ### inoremap <C-BS> <C-\\><C-o>db

-	It makes Control+BackSpace delete a whole word as in any other place you tybe.
+	It makes Control+BackSpace delete a whole word as in any other place you type.

 	First of all: '!' means both Insert and Command-Line mode.
 	'BS' is a Backspace.